markonomikon/shortcuts-archive/README.md

 - **Ctrl + Shift + F**: Find, similar to Ctrl + F on any text editor, use to find through the terminal console.
 - **Alt + C**: Capitalizes the word next to the cursor and move to end of the word.
 For Example: Suppose a word hangout and cursor is before hangout, the shortcut will capitalize ‘h’ of hangout and go to the end of the word.

-#### what is Ubuntu?
-Popular open-source Linux operating system known for its user-friendly interface, security features, and extensive software support.

 ## Postman
+Leading collaboration platform for API development and testing, simplifying the process of designing, sharing, and monitoring APIs.

-Note that these shortcuts are based on the default keybindings in Postman.
+**Note**: that these shortcuts are based on the default keybindings in Postman.
 - **Ctrl + N**: New request.
 Creates a new API request tab.
 - **Ctrl + T**: New tab.
 Opens a new tab within the current request.
 - **Ctrl + L**: Focus on URL bar.
 Moves the cursor to the URL bar for quick editing.